RagtagOpen/cta-aggregator/README.md

 ### Questions
  * Do we really need a contact's physical location?
- * Should Events endpoint reveal upcoming events by deafult?
+ * Should Events endpoint reveal upcoming events by default?
- * Can we get repo name changed from `cta-aggregatgor` to `cta-aggregator`?

 ### Upcoming Features
 * Authentication